 Many users who’ve reported this issue can attest to this fix.
 If you’ve tried everything we’ve listed above to no avail, this should resolve issues for iPhones running iOS 13.

 Clearing the Instagram app may fix the problem.
 Essentially, this wipes out stored data, so it’s similar to an app restoral.
 You can always choose to delete and reinstall the application on your phone, but clearing the Cache is a simple solution to try:

 - Go to the settings of your phone and tap on the Apps or Application Manager

 - Scroll down to Instagram

 - Tap on Storage

 - Tap on Clear Cache

-This won’t delete any of your information in the app itself, although you may need to log back in once you’ve cleared the Cache.
+The steps above won’t delete any of your information in the app, although you may need to log back in once you’ve cleared the Cache.

 Unfortunately, iPhone users will have to delete the app to clear the Cache.
-You can either long-press the app icon until it jiggles and click on the ‘X’ then confirm or go through the settings.
+You can either long-press the app icon until it jiggles, then click on the ‘X’ to confirm, or you can go through the settings.